awsdocs/aws-powershell-user-guide/doc_source/specifying-your-aws-credentials.rst

 The :code:`-ProfileName` parameter specifies the profile name.

-You can continue to use `Clear-AWSCredentials <http://docs.aws.amazon.com/powershell/latest/reference/items/Clear-AWSCredentials.html>`_ for backward compatibility, but :code:`Remove-AWSCredentialProfile` is preferred.
+You can continue to use `Clear-AWSCredential <http://docs.aws.amazon.com/powershell/latest/reference/items/Clear-AWSCredential.html>`_ for backward compatibility, but :code:`Remove-AWSCredentialProfile` is preferred.